On the Theory of Reinforcement Learning with Once-per-Episode Feedback: Introduction

 One approach to deal with the lack of a reward function in the literature is Inverse Reinforcement Learning~\citep{ng2000algorithms}, which uses demonstrations of good trajectories to learn a reward function.
 However, this approach is difficult to use when good demonstrations are either prohibitively expensive or difficult to obtain.
 Another closely related line of work studies reinforcement learning with preference feedback~\citep{akrour2011preference,furnkranz2012preference,akrour2014programming,christiano2017deep,wirth2017survey,novoseller2020dueling,xu2020preference}.
 Our framework provides the learner with an even weaker form of feedback than that studied in this line of work.
 Instead of providing preferences between trajectories, we only inform the learner whether the task was completed successfully or not at the end.

-To study whether it is possible to learn under such drastically limited feedback we study the case where the conditional rewards, $y_{\tau}$, are drawn from an unknown logistic model (see Assumption~\ref{assumption:logistic_model}).
-Under this assumption we show that learning is possible---we provide an optimism-based algorithm that achieves sub-linear regret (see Theorem~\ref{thm:main_regret_theorem}).
+To study whether it is possible to learn under such drastically limited feedback we study the case where the conditional rewards ($y_{\tau}$) are drawn from an unknown logistic model (see Assumption~\ref{assumption:logistic_model}).
+Under this assumption we show that learning is possible---we provide an optimism-based algorithm that achieves sublinear regret (see Theorem~\ref{thm:main_regret_theorem}).
 Technically our theory leverages recent results of \citet{russac2021self} for the online estimation of the parameters of the underlying logistic model, and combining them with the UCBVI algorithm \citep{azar2017minimax} to obtain regret bounds.
 Under an explorability assumption we also show that our algorithm is computationally efficient and we provide a dynamic programming algorithm to solve for the optimistic policy at every episode.

 We note that \citet{efroni2020reinforcement} study a similar problem to ours, such that a reward is revealed only at the end of the episode, but they assume that there exists an underlying linear model that determines the reward associated with each state-action pair, and reward revealed to the learner is the sum of rewards over the state-action pairs with added stochastic noise.
 This assumption ensures that the reward function is Markovian, and allows them to use an online linear bandit algorithm~\citep{abbasi2012online} to directly estimate the underlying reward function.
 This is not possible in our setting since we do not assume the existence of an underlying Markovian reward function. \citet{cohen2021online} provided an algorithm that learns in this setting even when the noise is adversarially chosen.
 An open problem posed by \citet{efroni2020reinforcement} was to find an algorithm that learns in this setting of reinforcement learning, with once per episode feedback, when the rewards are drawn from an unknown generalized linear model (GLM).
 In this paper we consider a specific GLM---the logistic model.